KEY POINTS:

 7. Neuter or spay your dog

-This means having a simple surgery to prevent your dog from reproducing.
-It’s not just about birth control; it can help with their indoor peeing, too.
+Desexing a dog is not just about birth control, it can help prevent indoor peeing, too.
+Here’s how it helps:

-• Better behaviour: you’ll often notice an improvement in your dog’s behaviour after the procedure.
-They might become more focused and easier to train
+- Better behaviour: you’ll often notice an improvement in your dog’s behaviour after the procedure.
+They might become more focused and easier to train.

 8. Consider professional help

+If you think you need help then seek it from your vet or consider contacting an accredited behaviourist.
 A pet behaviourist can be a real lifesaver when you’re dealing with tricky pet problems.
 Here’s how they can lend a helping hand:

-1. Understanding your pet’s mind: these experts are like pet psychologists.
+- Understanding your pet’s mind: these experts are like pet psychologists.
 They get inside your pet’s head to understand why they’re acting the way they are, whether it’s chewing furniture, being aggressive, or peeing indoors

-2. Custom solutions: once they figure out the root cause, they’ll create a tailored plan to fix the issue.
+- Custom solutions: once they figure out the root cause, they’ll create a tailored plan to fix the issue.
 No one-size-fits-all here; it’s all about what works best for your dog

-3. Training tips: animal behaviourists are like personal trainers for your pets.
+- Training tips: animal behaviourists are like personal trainers for your pets.
 They’ll teach you effective training techniques to reinforce good behaviour and eliminate your dog urinating inside

-4. Communication: sometimes, our pets have trouble communicating their needs or emotions.
+- Communication: sometimes, our pets have trouble communicating their needs or emotions.
 Behaviourists can help you understand what your pet is trying to tell you, so you can respond appropriately

-5. Peace in the home: by working with an animal behaviourist, you can bring peace and harmony back to your home.
+- Peace in the home: by working with an animal behaviourist, you can bring peace and harmony back to your home.
 No more torn-up couches, constant barking or pee where it shouldn’t be

 Compare pet insurance providers here!